 Michigan’s Bible Belt has its own Fire Island.
 Columbus, Ohio’s drag scene is among the largest in the country.
 And Salt Lake City, Utah has an up-and-coming LGBTQ scene that may soon rival those on the coasts.
 Cities like Richmond and Columbus may not register on your gaydar like San Francisco and NYC, but that doesn’t mean they don’t have plenty to offer gay travelers.
 Here are 10 of the best gaycation destinations that are still under the ‘gaydar.’

-Outsiders may think of the old Confederate capital as a city stuck in its ways, but little do they know that Richmond is anything but.
+Outsiders may think of the old Confederate capital as a city stuck in its ways, but little do they know that Richmond, Virginia is anything but.

 After “coming out” in 2014, Richmond has emerged as the gay capital of the South.
 With the help of the Richmond Triangle Players, a theater dedicated solely to LGBTQ themes, art exhibitions like “One Love: LGBT Families” at The Valentine, and hilarious drag brunches at Godfrey’s, Richmond is out, and Virginia is for all lovers.